A-Star100/srb2-mods/Character Packs/VCL_AbilityPack/README.md

 ## Sly Tails

-- **Catapult:** By pressing spin on the ground, you'll launch into a stealthy arc that can skip unnecessary chunks of levels, but spamming its no fun, isn't it?
+- **Catapult:** By pressing spin on the ground, you'll launch into a stealthy arc that can skip unnecessary chunks of levels, but spamming it's no fun, isn't it?

 - **Air Drill:** Don't wanna waste time?
 Go ***high*** up in a forwards and upwards arc with Custom 1!